 More often than not, traditional HR teams haven’t been too interested in data and analysing it in a meaningful way.
 But, there are now a huge amount of options out there when it comes to measuring employee engagement, satisfaction, productivity, learning, and much more.
 Obviously, understanding how your workforce operates at a base level greatly improves your ability to make improvements.

 Technology has become so accessible for employees during working hours that it’s impossible to deny the fact that they’ll be checking social media during working hours.
 But, on the other end of the spectrum, employees also now take work home with them as they can check their emails anywhere and at any time.

-Where should you start with your digital HR strategy?
+Where should you start with your strategy?

 As we mentioned before, it’s vital that you take every aspect of digital HR into account while crafting your strategy.
 While every company is different, you shouldn’t think about your strategy in a short-sighted way.
 If you’re planning on growing your business, you need to consider this – adapting your strategy to future proof it.

 For many companies, a digital HR strategy is a long-term project.
 This is due to budget constraints and technological transitions which can slow down proceedings.
 If this is the case, speak with your employees and members of the C-suite to determine which areas of your business should make the move to digital first.